Getting the Lowdown on Oxycodone's 5mg Tab and What It Means

 Brand Name vs. GenericBrand-name meds usually cost more than the generic ones ’cause of all the money spent on advertising and research.

-Distribution ChannelWhat you end up paying can shift quite a bit depending on whether you pick it up at the pharmacy, get it straight from the hospital, or have it sent by mail.
+Distribution ChannelWhat you spend can vary quite a bit depending on whether you pick it up at the pharmacy, receive it directly from the hospital, or have it delivered by mail.

 Government RegulationsThings the government does—like setting limits or offering rebates—can really affect how much folks end up paying for it.